 We address cutting-edge, and often controversial, criminological and social issues, as well as social policy concerns, both through our teaching and research.
 The qualifications we’ve developed enable students to learn and think about many familiar (and some less familiar) social problems in new and exciting ways.

-Our qualifications take a critical approach to the concept of crime, exploring who defines crime and how, and whether criminal justice systems serve to protect the interests of certain groups over others.
-Students will engage with many real-life case studies that help to unpack a range of theories and concepts related to crime and social harm.
+Our qualifications take a critical approach to the concepts of social justice and crime, exploring issues of social inequalities, who defines crime and how, and whether criminal justice systems serve to protect the interests of certain groups over others.
+Students will engage with many real-life case studies that help to unpack a range of theories and concepts related to society, governance, crime and social harm.
 We also consider the potential role of social policy in reducing harm and social inequalities.

 Our academics are a diverse team with interests covering a number of broad themes.
 These are: